 sudo systemctl enable containerd.service

 3-Fedora-5.
-Registering User to Docker
+Adding User to Docker

 Group

 group.
-In the case of Fedora, the Docker
+For Fedora, the Docker

 1